How Do Deductibles Affect Car Insurance Premiums?

 How does changing your deductible impact auto insurance premiums?

-Based on our sample driver, switching from $50 deductibles for comprehensive and collision to $250 deductibles would save him a total of $222, or 29% a year on his physical damage premium ($776 to $554).
-Jumping from $50 deductibles to $1,000 deductibles would more than halve his premium and reduce it by $438 or 56% a year.
+For our sample driver, switching from $50 deductibles for comprehensive and collision to $250 deductibles would save him a total of $222, or 29% a year, on his physical damage premium ($776 to $554).
+Jumping from $50 deductibles to $1,000 deductibles would more than halve his premium, reducing it by $338, or 56% a year.

 Find Cheap Auto Insurance Quotes in Your Area

-The change and potential for savings are greater when our sample driver owns a more expensive car, such as a 2010 Mercedes-Benz E350.
-As the second graph below will show, all else equal, we find that the impact of changing deductibles is larger than when he had a Toyota, especially once he raises his deductibles past $1,000.
-He can save a total of $370 on his physical damage premiums by switching from $50 deductibles to $250.
-Bumping his deductibles all the way up to $2,000 will in turn save him a total of $882 a year.
+The potential for savings is even greater if our sample driver owns a more expensive car, such as a 2010 Mercedes-Benz E350.
+The change is especially evident once he raises his deductibles past $1,000.
+He can save a total of $369 on his physical damage premiums by switching from $50 deductibles to $250,but bumping his deductibles all the way up to $2,000 will save him $881 a year.

 Changing the collision vs. comprehensive deductible

-As the two graphs above show, collision coverage costs about 4 - 5x higher than comprehensive coverage.
-This means it is more cost-effective to select a higher deductible for your collision coverage (which made up most of the overall premium) and a low deductible for your comprehensive coverage (since you won't be saving much in premiums by increasing that deductible).
+As the two graphs above show, collision coverage costs about 3–5 times more than comprehensive coverage.
+Since collision coverage makes up most of the premium cost, it is more cost effective to select a higher deductible for it and a low deductible for your comprehensive coverage.

-However, it's not that simple to recommend that drivers raise their deductible levels to lower their monthly payments.
-We urge consumers to remember the risk that comes with increasing their deductibles and the potential for having to pay money out-of-pocket for claims.
+However, it's not as simple as recommending that you raise your deductibles to lower your monthly payments.
+You should consider the risk that comes with higher deductibles: the potential for having to pay out of pocket for claims.
 Your insurer is willing to charge you a lower premium because you have reduced their risk by undertaking it yourself.
-When your deductibles are high, the chance of you filing a claim decreases because your auto repair bill has to cost more than your deductible before you can ask your insurance company to cover the costs.
+When your deductibles are high, the chance you'll file a claim decreases, because your auto repair bill has to cost more than your deductible before you can ask your insurance company to cover any costs.

 How should I choose my car insurance deductible?

-The best deductible largely boils down to balancing drivers' psychological comfort and budget flexibility, which can be difficult to quantify.
-If budgets are tight, drivers may be better off selecting a lower deductible — a slightly higher monthly premium may be manageable in order to avoid the potential stress of covering a high repair bill out-of-pocket.
-If drivers have more savings, they may be fine with lower monthly premiums and a larger portion of their repair cost if they file a claim in the future.
+The best deductible strategy largely boils down to balancing your budget flexibility and psychological comfort, which can be difficult to quantify.
+If your budget is tight, you may prefer a lower deductible and slightly higher monthly premium to avoid the potential stress of covering a high repair bill out of pocket.
+If you have more savings, you may be able to pay a larger portion of your repair cost if you file a claim in the future, so you can opt for lower monthly premiums.

-One way we can think about this is to compare potential savings over a few years from lower premiums years against the additional out-of-pocket risk you take on.
-First, how long have you been accident-free?
-We'll assume this as a proxy for how many years in the future you'll be claim-free.
-Take that number of years and multiply the anticipated annual savings, and compare it to the deductible increase.
-This is by no means a definitive way to decide, but it is another piece of information to help drivers measure the risk trade-off.
+One way to think about this is to compare potential savings to the additional out-of-pocket risk you take on.
+First, how long have you been accident free?
+Use that number as a proxy for how many years in the future you anticipate being claim free.
+Multiply the number of years you haven't filed a claim by the anticipated annual savings, and compare it to the deductible increase.
+This is by no means a definitive way to decide, but it is another piece of information to help you measure the risk trade-off.

-This also generally shows that it makes more financial sense to have a lower deductible amount for your comprehensive coverage; consumers save comparatively less while assuming a higher deductible.
-On the other hand, raising your collision coverage deductible does more to keep the total physical damage premiums affordable.
+This also shows that it generally makes more financial sense to have a lower deductible for your comprehensive coverage rather than your collision, because you'll save comparatively less, despite the higher deductible.
+Raising your collision coverage deductible, on the other hand, keeps the total physical damage premiums much more affordable.

 Average comprehensive collision claim amounts

-The average collision claim was for $3,144, and the average comprehensive claim filed was for $1,621.
-For most policyholders, a $2,000 comprehensive deductible will likely be much higher than they need.
-What these numbers don't show is the whole range of claims filed, so there will be outliers with much lower and much higher claim amounts.
-Average claim amounts have been on the rise over the past decade, as we show in this table below.
+In 2021 the average collision claim was for $5,010, and the average comprehensive claim was for $2,042.
+However, these numbers don't show the whole range of claims filed, so there will be outliers with much lower and much higher claim amounts.
+Average claim amounts have been on the rise over the past decade.

 Year | Average Collision Coverage Claim | Average Comprehensive Coverage Claim |